-In Missouri in 2009, four children age one year and older died of unintentional airway obstruction injuries.
-Of those, two were ages four or younger.
+In Missouri in 2010, six children age one year and older died of unintentional airway obstruction injuries.
+Of those, three were ages one to four years.
 The majority of childhood choking injuries are associated with food items.
 Children are at risk from choking on small, round foods such as hot dogs, candies, nuts, grapes, carrots and popcorn.
 Children can easily choke or aspirate small objects, most often toys, beads, balloons and coins.

 Airway obstruction injuries can also result from entanglement or entrapment.
 Children strangle in openings that permit the passage of their bodies, yet are too small for and entrap their heads.
 These include spaces in bunk beds, cribs, playground equipment, baby strollers, carriages and high chairs.
 Children can also become entangled in clothing drawstrings and window covering cords, resulting in strangulation.
-Young children can become entrapped or wedged in a small space, such as between a bed or mattress.
+Young children can become entrapped or wedged in a small space, such as between a wall and bed or mattress.
 They can also become entrapped in airtight spaces such as a cedar chest, unused refrigerator or freezer.